Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 [img=guides/th14-gohei-dupe/button_state_chart_many_amulets.png, figtitle=A graph representation of a player shift tapping at 5hz with an average interval of 8.6 frames, meaning many amulets were generated, alt=A chart with the y-axis showing the button state and the x-axis showing time]

-This method can be improved by simply increasing the time during the interval.
-A simply way to tell if you are doing it correctly is by looking at the amount of amulets generated between every Shift tap.
+This method can be improved by simply increasing the time during the interval. e way to tell if you are doing it correctly is by looking at the amount of amulets generated between every Shift tap.
 If the amount of amulets looks very similar to being fully unfocussed, you are on the right track !

-#### Better gohei dupe technique
+#### Duping method: Triple tap method
 [hr_minor]

 The following gohei dupe technique is something I commonly use, which I will call the [hl2]Triple tap method[/hl2]: